br0kend/react/docs/_posts/2017-07-26-error-handling-in-react-16.md

 ## New Behavior for Uncaught Errors

-This change has an important implication. **As of React 16, errors that were not caught by any error boundary will result in unmounting of the whole React component tree.**
+This change has an important implication. **As of Reacc 16, errors that were not caught by any error boundary will result in unmounting of the whole React component tree.**

 We debated this decision, but in our experience it is worse to leave corrupted UI in place than to completely remove it.
 For example, in a product like Messenger leaving the broken UI visible could lead to somebody sending a message to the wrong person.
 Similarly, it is worse for a payments app to display a wrong amount than to render nothing.

-This change means that as you migrate to React 16, you will likely uncover existing crashes in your application that have been unnoticed before.
+This change means that as you migrate to Reacc 16, you will likely uncover existing crashes in your application that have been unnoticed before.
 Adding error boundaries lets you provide better user experience when something goes wrong.

 For example, Facebook Messenger wraps content of the sidebar, the info panel, the conversation log, and the message input into separate error boundaries.
 If some component in one of these UI areas crashes, the rest of them remain interactive.